Starting a business: Singapore versus Australia

 Australia offers R&D tax incentives in the form of a 40% refund of development expenses to companies spending above $20,000 on research.
 A matching grant is offered for startups in the renewable energy sector.
 Major grants by the government include up to $20,000 as a business growth grant, incubator support grant between $5,000 and $500,000 for entrepreneurial support.

 For more information on setting up in Singapore you can refer to The Australia Bible, a useful resource produced by the Sydney Landing Pad that was contributed to by Sleek.

 In Singapore, startups have access to many different grants and funding schemes from the Singapore Government and various programs.
 For more information refer to our resources:

 Both Australia and Singapore have multicultural, multilingual, and educated workforce.
 About 40% of Australians have tertiary education.
 In Singapore, which also has a 100% urban population, 47% of residents have degrees or diplomas.
 Here is a labor force comparison ranking based on the Global Competitive Index.

 Australia and Singapore have very good institutional and infrastructure support.
 According to the World Bank report, Singapore leads the world in infrastructure while Australia is at 30th position.
 The city-state also scores over Australia in critical areas, such as:

-Australia has a vast market and huge natural resources while the city-state offers fast cross-border trading, easy access to amenities, and greater foreign market access.
-Although Australia can be on the doorstep to Asia Pacific, if you are looking to take advantage of business-friendly laws, favourable tax policies and even closer access to the Southeast Asian market, Singapore is likely to be a great choice for you.
+Australia has a vast market and huge natural resources while the city-state Singapore offers fast cross-border trading, easy access to amenities, and greater foreign market access.
+Although Australia is often referred to as being strategically positioned on the doorstep to the Asia Pacific, if you are looking to take advantage of business-friendly laws, favourable tax policies and a location in the heart of the Southeast Asian market, then Singapore is likely to be a great choice for your business.